 Travis is an Accounting major and junior at Shawnee State University.
 He began working at the Clark Planetarium in the Summer of 2016.
 Travis hopes to get a job in the accounting field working for a large company.
 He is also considering pursuing CPA certification once he graduates.
 Travis enjoys playing video games and listening to music with friends in his free time.

 Aaron Lemaster (Operator)

-Aaron is currently a sophomore at Shawnee State University, and started working at the Clark Planetarium in the Fall of 2016.
-He is majoring in Psychology, and hopes to be a therapist or counselor for teens and young adults suffering with depression.
+Aaron is currently a junior at Shawnee State University, and started working at the Clark Planetarium in the Fall of 2016.
+He is majoring in Psychology and Sociology.
+He is looking to join the Air Force once graduated and hopes to one day become a counselor for teens or a therapist helping veterans suffering from PTSD.
 Aaron likes to spend his free time socializing and hanging out with friends.

 Hall of Fame

 Below is a look at the past operators of the Clark Planetarium and their final Bios:

 After ten years of service as a reactor operator and electrician on submarines in the US Navy, and ten years in nuclear safety procedures and radiological waste disposition, Scott is back in school studying for a degree in Mathematics.
 After graduation, Scott plans to teach high school math while pursuing a Masters degree in Astrophysics.
 Outside of his studies and work at the planetarium, Scott enjoys spending time with his four children, and can frequently be found on the tennis court or golf course.
 Scott is originally from Indianapolis, IN.